Enveloppe/obsidian-enveloppe/docs/en/README.md

 You can find an example of the edited part of the frontmatter [here](https://obsidian-publisher.netlify.app/obsidian/filepath_example).

-#### Folder reception settings.
+#### Folder reception settings

-You have tree options :
+You have three options:

-- Use a “fixed” folder : Every file will be sent in this folder.
+- Use a "fixed" folder: Every file will be sent to this folder.
 - Use a folder created based on a `category` key.
-- Use the relative path from obsidian.
+- Use the relative path from Obsidian.
 You can prepend a folder using the default folder.

-You need, in all case, to configure the **default folder** : The file will be sent here.
+You need, in all cases, to configure the **default folder**: The file will be sent here.

-> If you use the option for frontmatter, this folder will be the default folder : the file will be sent here if the key doesn't exist.
+> If you use the option for frontmatter, this folder will be the default folder: the file will be sent here if the key doesn't exist.

 ##### Metadata frontmatter

-Using the second option will activate two more options :
+Using the second option will activate two more options:

 - Front matter key: The key you want to use in your file.
-- Root folder : To prepend a path **before** the category key found (if any key are found!)
+- Root folder: To prepend a path **before** the category key found (if any key is found!)

 ##### Fixed folder

-Every file will be sent in the default folder.
-If you leave the default folder blank, it will be sent in the root of the repository.
+Every file will be sent to the default folder.
+If you leave the default folder blank, it will be sent to the root of the repository.

 ##### Obsidian Path

 It uses the relative path in your Obsidian vault.
-The default folder will be prepended before the relative obsidian path.
+The default folder will be prepended before the relative Obsidian path.
 You can leave it blank to use the root repository.

-The `path removing` allow you to remove part of the path created, to, for example, sync subfolder.
-If the removed path is not found, the normal behavior apply.
+The `path removing` option allows you to remove part of the path created, to, for example, sync subfolders.
+If the removed path is not found, the normal behavior applies.

 #### Frontmatter title